 The post I read was actually written by his wife and it’s from the mom’s perspective of what happens when dad goes back to work and mom is left home alone with the twins.

-In the case of this family, Dad went back to work when the twins were about five weeks old, and the mom recounts that the first day was the worst and she struggled most of the day to figure out how to get both babies happy at the same time.
-Eventually she starts to fall into the pattern of finding out what works.
+In the case of this family, Dad went back to work when the twins were about five weeks old, and Mom recounts that the first day was the worst and she struggled most of the day to figure out how to get both babies happy at the same time.
+Eventually, she started to fall into the pattern of finding out what worked.

 I do recommend that you read this post, because it gives you a very raw and honest look at what life is like home alone with the twins when mom or dad goes back to work.
 It will give you some good perspective of what to expect if that hasn’t yet happened for you, or you can compare notes and see what’s happening.

-Now this article does end on a positive note, as the mom recommends that you enjoy every moment because the twins are constantly changing.
+Now, that article does end on a positive note, as the mom recommends that you enjoy every moment because the twins are constantly changing.
 Your twins are constantly growing and you might just end up going back to work and miss out on a big chunk of the day with your babies.
 So enjoy the small moments with them, even though it can be overwhelming.